Postage stamps and postal history of Sint Maarten: Postal history

 Before 1997 postal services were a governmental monopoly.
 That year postal services were privatized by the creation of the Post Nederlandse Antillen NV (PNA).
 Although at the beginning all the shares were held by the government, in 2003 the PNA was replaced by the independent Nieuwe Post Nederlandse Antillen NV (NPNA), a fully owned subsidiary of Canada Post International Limited (CPIL).
 Upon postal independence in 2010, the NPNA continued postal services; however, due to declining revenues the NPNA ceased postal services on 3 October 2011.
 This was part of CPOST's shifting from postal services to more lucrative fields, although the NPNA continued postal services on other Dutch Antilles islands.
 Postal services on St. Maarten resumed on 1 January 2012 under the newly created Postal Services St. Maarten NV (PSS).
 Problems with customer service led to a reorganization within PSS in 2017.

 In 2017 postal services were suspended for over a month after Hurricane Irma hit the island on 6 September.
 In addition to damage to postal facilities, looters stole parcels and gasoline from postal trucks.
 Delivery was hampered by the number of addresses that were no longer habitable, with occupants displaced.

-The main post office on the island is located in Philipsburg on Cannegieter Street.
+The main post office on the island is located in Philipsburg on Soualiga Road.